SolarEdgeTech/pyctuator/README.md

 ```sh
 docker run -p 8080:8080 michayaak/spring-boot-admin:2.2.3-1
 ```
-(the docker image's tag represents the version of Spring Boot Admin, so if you need to use version `2.0.0`, use `michayaak/spring-boot-admin:2.0.0` instead, note its accepting connections on port 8082).
+(the docker image's tag represents the version of Spring Boot Admin, so if you need to use version `2.0.0`, use `michayaak/spring-boot-admin:2.0.0` instead, note it accepts connections on port 8082).

 The examples include
 * [FastAPI Example](examples/FastAPI/README.md) - demonstrates integrating Pyctuator with the FastAPI web framework.